World’s Top 15 Famous Castles: Beautiful Masterpieces

 10) Hohenzollern Castle

 Hohenzollern Castle is one of the most popular and beautiful castles in the state of Baden-Württemberg, making it one of the famous tourist attractions in Germany.
-It is located on the edge of the Swabian aura, and on the top of Mount Houngenolarn.
+It is located on the edge of the Swabian aura, and on the top of Mount Hohenzollern.
 At the beginning of the 11th century, the first fortress on the mountain was built, and the final castle was constructed between 1850 and 1867 by Prussia’s King Frederick William IV.

 11) Kilkenny Castle